NunooFerreira/SOC-HomeLab-Cyber-Monitoring/attack-simulations/Kerberos-based SPN Extraction/README.md

 Explanation
 - This prevents attackers from using LDAP enumeration tools (like GetUserSPNs.py), a well knowed script, to extract Service Principal Names.
 LDAP is only needed for trusted systems—blocking it for regular users reduces exposure, like we've just seen.

-Note: In this experiment, CrowdSec was disabled to allow this action to proceed.
+Note: In this experiment, CrowdSec was disabled to allow this action to proceed, but the rules are on the configs directory.